Udbhav227/calculator/README.md

 - **HTML**: Creating a structured layout for the application.
 - **CSS**: Styling the calculator to make it visually appealing using flexbox.
-- **JavaScript**: Adding interactivity to the application through DOM manipulation and keyboard related event listeners.
+- **JavaScript**: Adding interactivity to the application through DOM manipulation and event listeners.